Our work in South Sudan

 Northern Bahr el Ghazal

-Northern Bahr el Ghazal has also been indirectly affected by the conflict and severe droughts and Concern will be scaling up our nutrition and health programming in response to rising levels of malnutrition in the state.
+Northern Bahr el Ghazal has also been indirectly affected by the conflict and severe droughts, and we are scaling up our nutrition and health programming in response to rising levels of malnutrition in the state.
+In 2016 Concern provided 440,000 people with general food distributions to help prevent widespread malnutrition in the area.
 We are also continuing our long-term development work in Northern Bahr Ghazal, which has stayed relatively stable throughout the conflict.
 This includes improving access to treatment for malnutrition through the local health system as well as agriculture and livelihoods initiatives.